 Notes

-1 This is a compilation of the Fishing Industry Promotion Training and Management Levy Act 1994.
-The following table contains information about that Act.
+This is a compilation of the Fishing Industry Promotion Training and Management Levy Act 1994 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table